Statement on Diversity, Equity, and Inclusion

 - As the BU URBAN Program, we commit to continue all of the efforts described above and bring to fruition the items below.

-- Participate in at least three professional conferences or recruitment events serving underrepresented minority students
+- Participate in at least three professional conferences or recruitment events each year serving underrepresented minority students

-- Host at least eight virtual information sessions in collaboration with our affiliated departments and engage in outreach to Minority Serving Institutions in order to raise awareness of opportunities within BU URBAN
+- Host virtual information sessions in collaboration with our affiliated departments and engage in outreach to Minority Serving Institutions in order to raise awareness of opportunities within BU URBAN

 - Retention, Mentorship, and Advising:

 - Create and implement an Annual Activities Report for trainees and faculty advisors to review programmatic progress